dmzname/dmzname/README.md

 <h2>Hey! :v:<br> I'm passionate JavaScript developer.</h2>

-Some information about me:<br>
+Some information about me:
-In the last year, I improved my knowledge of full stack development in JavaScript (ES6+, React JS, and Node JS).<br>
-One of the primary goals is to become a sought-after specialist in JavaScript development.
+In the past year, I have improved my knowledge of full-stack development using JavaScript (ES6+, React JS, and Node JS).
+One of my primary goals is to become a sought-after specialist in JavaScript development.
 </br>

 ### Languages and Tools: